nautobot/nautobot/nautobot/docs/user-guide/core-data-model/dcim/controller.md

 For better organization and categorization, a [Role](../../platform-functionality/role.md), [Tenant](../tenancy/tenant.md) or [tags](../../platform-functionality/tag.md) can be assigned to the controller.

-[Controller Device Group](./controllerdevicegroup.md) represents the connection between the controller and devices it manages.
+[Controller Managed Device Group](./controllermanageddevicegroup.md) represents the connection between the controller and devices it manages.
 It allows for the organization of controlled devices into hierarchical groups for structured representation.

 For more detailed information about model relations, please refer to the [developer documentation](../../../development/core/controllers.md).